bala-krishna-challa/cache-network-calls/README.md

 Main focus of this project is to reduce network calls specifically when a Parent component doesn't know of it's children and children have the possibility to make same network calls.

+Note: We have to understand when to clear cache based on application need and have that logic added.

 ### `npm start`

 Runs the app in the development mode.\